Home > FAQs

 Currently there is a complex web of electricity, water, sewer and fiber optics lines that run under Dillingham Boulevard.
 There are also two 138-kilovolt power transmission lines above ground on either side of Dillingham Boulevard.
 On the makai side, there are also 12- and 48-kilovolt power lines.
 For HART to move all of these power lines underground would be extremely difficult as there is not enough room to provide the clearances needed to service existing utilities.
 Moving the guideway to the mauka side of the street eliminates the need to bury all of the power lines on the makai side and avoids the need to move other existing underground utilities, thereby improving the Project schedule and reducing costs by approximately $150 million.

-“City Center” is a term used to describe the last construction in the third segment of the Rail Project, comprised of the Dillingham Boulevard, Iwilei, Downtown, and Kakaako areas.
+“City Center” is a term used to describe the last construction in the third operating segment of the Rail Project, comprised of the Dillingham Boulevard, Iwilei, Downtown, and Kakaako areas.

-The major scope elements for Utilities Relocation include the movement of storm drainage facilities, sewer facilities, water main, gas/fuel, electrical and communications infrastructure, and roadway improvements to facilitate the installation of the guideway columns in the subsequent phase of work.
-The City Center Guideway and Stations construction work, a design-build and contract award, is to be procured and anticipated to be awarded in 2024.
-Once the utility relocation work is completed in these areas, the City Center Guideway and Stations construction work will begin.
+The major scope elements for Utilities Relocation work include the movement of storm drainage facilities, sewer facilities, water main, gas/fuel, electrical, communications infrastructure, and making roadway improvements to facilitate the installing the guideway columns in the subsequent phase.

 The City Center Utilities Relocation project consists of (3) three separate contracts:

 - Downtown Utilities Relocation: This project is underway from Kaaahi Street to Cooke Street, along Nimitz Highway and Halekauwila Street, ending at the at the intersection of Coral Street and Halekauwila Street.
 The contract was awarded to Frank V. Coluccio Construction Company (FVCCC), and the roadway work began in June 2022.
-Completion is expected in late 2024.
+Completion is expected in 2025.

 - Dillingham Utilities Relocation: Work is ongoing in the Kalihi-Palama area beginning on Kamehameha Highway from Middle Street to the corner of Dillingham Boulevard and Kaaahi Street.
-The contract was awarded to Nan, Inc., and the roadway work began in December 2022.
+The contract was awarded to Nan, Inc., and the roadway work began in 2022.
 Completion is expected in early 2026.

-About the utilities relocation construction work:
+More about the utilities relocation construction work:

 Construction crews will “pothole” to confirm the location of the underground utilities, “jet grout” to control groundwater during construction, excavate and place new utility infrastructure, switch the services over to the new infrastructure, remove the old utility lines, and backfill and repave the street.